OCR for Accounts Payable: How Scanning Software Automates AP

 If your organization processes a significant amount of invoices, OCR is invaluable.
 It can integrate seamlessly into any accounts payable process to save time, money, and headaches down the road.

 Keep in mind that while it offers many benefits, you can’t rely solely on OCR.
-To truly improve accounts payable processes, you must find a solution that pairs OCR with automation capabilities.
-That solution should be able to seamlessly transfer invoice data to your ERP or accounting database.
-That solution may very well be MHC NorthStar.
+To truly improve accounts payable processes, you must find a solution that pairs OCR with invoice automation capabilities.
+A solution like MHC NorthStar can seamlessly transfer invoice data to your ERP or accounting database.

 MHC’s system employs OCR technology to capture data from scanned papers or emailed invoices and then ports that information directly into your ERP system for an automated, tiered approval system that can be tailored to your workflow.